Low-depth amplitude estimation via statistical eigengap estimation: Properties of the periodic Gaussian

 \end{definition} \begin{lemma}[Properties of $\beta$-smooth functions~\citep{nesterov2004introductory}] If $f$ is $\beta$-smooth and convex, then for all $x, y$:

 Further, let $\alpha \in [0, 1]$, then for all $x, y$

 \end{lemma}

-\begin{lemma}[Smoothness of the periodic Gaussian] Let $T\ge 2/\pi$, then $\Phi_T$ is $T^2$-smooth. \end{lemma} \begin{proof} From the definition of smoothness of a function and the Lipschitz property, we can find that the maximum value of the second derivative serves as a good $\beta$.
+\smooth \begin{proof} From the definition of smoothness of a function and the Lipschitz property, we can find that the maximum value of the second derivative serves as a good $\beta$.
 Thus, the remainder of the proof is dedicated to bounding $\lvert\Phi_T''\rvert$.
 The high-level proof idea is to check critical points of $\Phi_T''$ and provide upper bounds on their magnitude.

 To find local maxima/minima in $\Phi_T''$, we find the roots for the third derivative $\Phi_T'''$, indicating the existence of critical points, where again we can check by linearity of derivatives.

 We first note that $\varphi_T'''$ is a odd function such that $\varphi_T'''(x)= -\varphi_T'''(-x)$, hence $x=0$ is a critical point.
 Pairing $\Phi_T'''(x+2j\pi)$ and $\Phi_T'''(x-2(j+1)\pi)$ where $j \in \mathbb{Z}_{\ge 0}$, such that $\Phi_T'''(x+2j\pi) = -\Phi_T'''(x-2(j+1)\pi)$, we find that $x=\pi$ is also a critical point.